If there’s one thing I’ve learned from my online experience over the past few years, it’s this:

 Here’s some of the things I’ve done in the early morning hours over the years:

 - Personal planning & goal-setting

 - Listen to music

 - Essential oils

 It may only be a small investment of time at first, but gradually it does add up and before you know it, you’ll have finished a project, learned a new skill, or developed personally because of your investment.

 You may even find that those 15 minutes aren’t hard to carve out at all and you’ll want to expand it to 30 minutes, or even an hour or more.

 If the idea of getting an earlier start each day intrigues you, I encourage you to check out the Make Over Your Mornings course.
-It’s jam-packed with encouragement and tips to help you get the most of your mornings.
+It’s jam-packed with encouragement and tips to help you make the most of your mornings (and you don’t have to start them early to benefit from the course either).
 Read my personal review here.

 No matter what your schedule looks like, if you get satisfaction from working with your hands to create something, then you know how important it is to have that time.